wtsia/MyAlgorithms/algorithms.md

 Time space complexity of binary search is O(log(n)).
 This is because you eliminate half, then eliminate another half, etc. Picking one number and setting it as a pivot and dividing by half. <br />

 e.g. Find the crash version of an app.
 Using binary search to check each version of an app to find when it went from working to crashing <br />

+## Personal Problems

+Given a set of relations, such that for entities A,B,C,D,... in some set, A>B, B>C, or D>A, created an ordered list that ranks each entity where the rank descends from the top.
+Let ranks in the same bracket with unknown relations be placed in the same rank. i.e. Given relations MAT > SAT, CAT > SAT, RAT > MAT, renders the output:

+1. RAT
+2. MAT, CAT
+3. SAT